 - Study in a purpose-built veterinary school on a beautiful campus

 - Join the only veterinary school in the world to win an ASPIRE award in recognition of our student engagement

 - Progress automatically to the five-year BVM BVS with integrated BVMedSci course on successful completion of the preliminary year

-This course is open to UK, EU and international students.
-It has been designed for students who do not have the required science qualifications (but have high academic achievement in non-science or vocational subjects or extensive experience) for direct entry into year one of the five-year veterinary programme.
+Open to UK, EU and international students who do not have the required science qualifications (but have high academic achievement in non-science or vocational subjects or extensive experience) for direct entry into year one of the five-year veterinary programme.

 Alongside gateway year students, you will study the basic science subjects of:

 These are taught in integrated modules that illustrate how these key areas interlink.
 You will learn key chemical concepts, and the knowledge required of animal biology.

 - develop an appreciation of the role of animals in society